Roofing styles and materials

 Fidler on the Roof KC can provide the customized roof you’re looking for, whether it’s made of tile, stone or composition.
 Contact us for a free estimate.

-From traditional composition shingles to premiere tiles, Fidler offers all the options.
+From traditional composition shingles to premiere tiles, Fidler offers all the options in greater kansas city.

 Fidler on the Roof KC is skilled in working with diverse roofing materials, including clay tile, slate, stone-coated steel and others.
 Don’t see what you’re looking for?
 Give us a shout and explore all the options.
 Click on the images below to learn more about each roofing type.